Hoya carnosa 'compacta'

 Botanical description

-Care: Place in bright, indirect light.
-In the winter months, a sunny window counts for this in our climate.
+Place the porcelain flower in bright, indirect light.
+In the winter months, a sunny window counts as this in our climate.
 Let the soil dry out between waterings.
-The thick leaves make the plant drought resistant.
-Use a well-drained soil mixture, preferably with elements of orchid bark or perlite.
+The thick leaves make the plant drought-resistant.
+Use a well-drained soil mix, preferably with a touch of orchid bark or perlite.

-Hoya carnosa 'Compacta' retains its old flower stalks (peduncles), so don't remove them!
-New flowers can appear from the same spot year after year.
-It is also known to be one of the Hoyas that can flower even when kept in a smaller pot – as long as it gets enough light and care.
+Hoya carnosa 'Compacta' retains its old flower stalks (peduncles), so do not remove them!
+New flowers may appear from the same spot year after year.
 Buy Hoya carnosa 'compacta' online!

 Shipping & Policy